maldua/zimbra-foss-builder/BUILD-GITHUB-ACTION.md

 ## First steps

-### Build Docker
+### Build Docker images

-Before trying to build Zimbra you need to be build the different dockers that are used as a base for building it.
+Before trying to build Zimbra you need to be build the different docker images that are used as a base for building it.

 Given the current [docker-builds-ubuntu-18.04.yml](.github/workflows/docker-builds-ubuntu-18.04.yml) file contents you might want to start to build right away with something like:
 ```